-A lesbian's gynecologist encounter sparks a vital conversation on body autonomy, highlighting societal norms and outdated views.
+A lesbian's gynecologist visit sparks a conversation on body autonomy, highlighting outdated views.

 Can’t believe that today a gynaecologist told me that a hysterectomy wouldn’t be considered as an option for my debilitating period pain on the off chance that I divorce my wife, my sexual orientation changes, I meet a man and decide I want children 🙃🙃🙃